eat-healthy-for-less/eat-healthy-for-less.github.io/index.md

  * Kenneth Ng.
 Coder and mobile web guy.

  * Joseph Victor.
-Stanford University.
-Coder and algorithms guy.
+Currently attending Stanford University for a MS in Data Science.
+   Coder and enthusiest for math, programming and healthy nammy vegegarian food.

  * Samer Buna.
 Coder and data wrangler.